-In 2022, 13,524 people died in alcohol-impaired driving traffic deaths – that’s one person every 39 minutes.
+In 2023, 12,429 people died in alcohol-impaired driving traffic deaths – that’s one person every 42 minutes.
 Your level of impairment is measured by what is referred to as blood alcohol content, or BAC.
-Alcohol impairs thinking, reasoning and muscle coordination, all abilities needed to operate a vehicle safely.
-This FAQ covers, in general, some frequently asked questions.
+Alcohol affects judgment, reasoning, reaction time, and muscle coordination — all essential for safe driving.
+This FAQ provides clear, straightforward answers to common questions about BAC and impaired driving.

-If you have been seriously injured in a car accident where the other driver was under the influence, contact the law office of Nash & Franciskato for a free, no-obligation review of your case.
+If you have been seriously injured in a car accident caused by a drunk or impaired driver, contact the law office of Nash & Franciskato for a free, no-obligation review of your case.

 What is a BAC?